-We commit to making reasonable and appropriate changes to the building to meet the needs of our pupils.
+We have a made appropriate changes to the building to meet the needs of the pupils.
 Provision, in exceptional cases, will be negotiated when the child's specific needs are known.

 We have a wide range of equipment and resources suitable for the day-to-day use of children in the age range.
 The school improvement plan process will consider such needs on an annual basis.